grainstackdev/jsx-to-hyperscript/readme.md

 # jsx-to-h

-A CLI tool for converting JSX files into standard JS.
+> A CLI command for converting JSX files into standard JS.

 Usage: